kartverket/dask-onboarding-modules/dask-felleskomponenter/README.md

 This is a repo where we make available governance components, common functions and reusable UDFs.
 DASK felleskomponenter is still in an early stage of the development process.

-## Structure

-We structure the repo in one main components that contains the following packages:

-- common classes
-- custom apache beam sources
-- custom apache beam transforms
-- custom apache beam sinks

 ## Dependencies

 You need to install Python3.7 and higher, and to install the dependencies of this project, please execute the following